yusufekrembm/Kotlin---CatchTheJerry/README.md

 # Kotlin---CatchTheJerry

 - This is a simple Kotlin Game
-- I made it byself
+- I made it by myself
 - Learned Runnable,AlertDialog,CountDownTimer

 These are images about Catch The Jerry